awsdocs/aws-marketplace-user-guide-for-sellers/doc_source/metering-for-usage.md

   +  If you send multiple requests for the same customer/dimension/hour, the records are not aggregated\.
 + Sellers can send metering records with a timestamp up to 6 hours in the past if the customer is subscribed to your product\.
 If the customer unsubscribes, sellers have to send the metering records within 1 hour of the customer unsubscribing\.
 + `BatchMeterUsage` payloads must not exceed 1MB\.
 Choose the number of usage records to send in a `BatchMeterUsage` request so that you don't exceed the size of the payload\.
-+  The AWS Marketplace Metering Service is available in the AWS Regions listed in the topic [AWS Marketplace endpoints and quotas](https://docs.aws.amazon.com/general/latest/gr/aws-marketplace.html) in the *AWS General Reference*\.
++  The AWS Marketplace Metering Service is available in the AWS Regions listed in [AWS Marketplace endpoints and quotas](https://docs.aws.amazon.com/general/latest/gr/aws-marketplace.html) in the *AWS General Reference*\.
 By default, the US East \(N\.
 Virginia\) Region is enabled for SaaS metering products when you request your product\.
 If you intend to use other Regions, contact the [https://aws.amazon.com/marketplace/management/contact-us/](https://aws.amazon.com/marketplace/management/contact-us/) team\.
 For more information, see [BatchMeterUsage](https://docs.aws.amazon.com/marketplacemetering/latest/APIReference/API_BatchMeterUsage.html)\.

 For code examples, see [Code examples for SaaS product integration](saas-code-examples.md)\.